 - Use a comb to see if you missed any hair, to pull the loose hairs out, and to clean up the trim.

-Also be sure to give your dood plenty of pets and love during the grooming session to keep him calm and feeling safe!
+Also be sure to give your Dood plenty of pets and love during the grooming session to keep them calm and feeling safe!